ergoplatform/ergo/papers/yellow/BlockProcessing.md

      case Failure(e) => ??? //UTXOSnapshotChunk or constcucted state roothash is invalid
   }
 ```
-8.Request BlockTransactions starting from State we have
+8. Request BlockTransactions starting from State we have
 ```scala
   History.headersStartingFromId(State.headerId).foreach { header =>
     send message(GetBlockTransactionsForHeader(header)) to Random fullnode }
 ```
-9.On receiving BlockTransactions: ``` same as in Fullnode.7```
+9. On receiving BlockTransactions: ``` same as in Fullnode.7```
-10.Operate as Fullnode
+10. Operate as Fullnode

 Light-Fullnode
 ==============